You get a really big pool and a children’s splash park at the family-favourite Aparthotel Playa Mar.

 Rooms► View all

-1-bedroom apartment sleeps up to 4.
-Twin bedroom and a sofa-bed with pull-out bed in the lounge, centrally controlled air-conditioning not 24 hour.
-Kitchenette with 2 electric rings, toaster and kettle and a flatscreen satellite TV.
-Maid service is 5 times a week with towels changed 3 times a week and linen twice.
+These light and airy 1-bedroom apartments can sleep up to four.
+They come with a twin bedroom and a sofa-bed and pull-out bed in the lounge.
+There's centrally controlled air-conditioning not 24 hour, plus a kitchenette with two electric rings, toaster, kettle and a flatscreen TV.
+Maid service is five times a week with towels changed three times a week and linen twice.

-Studio sleeps up to 4 with 2 beds, a sofa-bed and a pull-out bed.
-Centrally controlled air-conditioning not 24 hour.
-Kitchenette with 2 electric rings, toaster and kettle and a flatscreen satellite TV.
-Maid service is 5 times a week with towels changed 3 times a week and linen twice.
+These light and airy studios can sleep up to four.
+They come with two beds and a sofa-bed and pull-out bed.
+There's centrally controlled air-conditioning not 24 hour, plus a kitchenette with two electric rings, toaster, kettle and a flatscreen TV.
+Maid service is five times a week with towels changed three times a week and linen twice.